dmitryrotay/haskell-raytracer/README.md

 ### Thoughts

 Among the new modules `Geometry`, `Geometry.Sphere` and `Ray` the first one turned out to be the trickiest.
 I wanted to make `Intersection a` and instance of `Ord` typeclass and for that I had to add `Eq` constraint to the `Intersection`'s type parameter.
 Apparently, you cannot do this in a simple data type declaration.
 The solution that I found [here](https://wiki.haskell.org/Data_declaration_with_constraint) suggests using GADTs for this and so I did.

+*[Edit] As it was pointed out to me, I don't need the type parameter constraint here.
+Moreover, it is generally a bad idea to add such constraints, according to [this explanation](https://www.google.com/url?q=https://stackoverflow.com/a/12770425/394253&sa=D&source=hangouts&ust=1598983884505000&usg=AFQjCNHjctWqcZl4E-UgSEJlA9lu-ETcLQ).
+In addition to that, I only needed these constraints so that I could use `minimum` instead `minimumBy`.
+Currently, it makes more sense to use `minimumBy` instead of implementing `Ord`.
+I don't really have a requirement to always sort intersections by distance while completely ignoring the object.
+It might come later though.*

 When I got to implementing this chapter's practical example, I decided that I want to refactor matrix transformations to avoid working with `Either`.
 An experienced Haskell developer showed me an example of using `TypeLits` (`TypeNats` for my case) which I could use to check matrices' sizes at compile time instead of runtime.
 That was the most difficult part.